 Players: Each team will have 7 members on the field at one time.
-The offence will have at least 3 players on the line of scrimmage and the defense will have 1 player ("rusher") positioned a minimum of 7 yards from the line of scrimmage (marked by a bean bag).
-Only one rusher is permitted and they must be at least one yard, but no further than 2 yards, on either side of the bean bag.
+The offence will have at least 3 players on the line of scrimmage and the defense will have 1 player ("rusher") positioned a minimum of 7 yards (10 yards for junior) from the line of scrimmage (marked by a bean bag).
+There must be a rusher no more than two steps away from the bean bag and positioned behind the bean bag.
 (Not allowed to begin the rush from directly across from the centre).